PetrKryslUCSD/FinEtoolsUseCase/Method_2/method2.md

 julia> include("examplemesh.jl")
 ```

-The file `myFinEtools.jl` is now longish because it incorporates part of the public interface of the FinEtools package.
+The file [`myFinEtools.jl`](myFinEtools.jl) is now longish because it incorporates part of the public interface of the FinEtools package (but still only  one quarter of the length of the entire export part of `FinEtools.jl`).

 - First the file `FinEtools.jl` file is located and copied to the user's folder under the name `myFinEtools.jl`.
 - The line